LucreziaRuggeri/dncs-docker-swarm/README.md

 Then we can access on Swarmpit with the credentials using `http://*manager-ip*:888` url on the browser.

 ## TASK DISTRIBUTION
 Tasks are distributed on active nodes in the swarm.
-A node can be put in drain availability to prevent it receiving tasks.
-To do that we can use:
-`docker node update --availability drain *host-name*`
+A node can be set in drain availability to prevent it receiving tasks: `docker node update --availability drain *host-name*`

 We can check the availability of the nodes using: `docker node ls`